Smoking and Mental Health

-The study was actually a meta-analysis of 26 other smoking studies, and examined smokers whose average age was 44 and who smoked, on average, a pack per day.
+The study was actually a meta-analysis of 26 other smoking studies, and it examined smokers whose average age was 44 and who smoked, on average, a pack per day.
 Researchers followed up with the subjects after six months, evaluating measures of mental health such as depression and anxiety.
 They found that, among those who were able to kick the habit, giving up smoking had dramatic positive mental health effects.

 The effects were so pronounced that the researchers compare quitting smoking to antidepressant treatment, suggestion that one of the best things smokers who want to be happier can do is quit.
 Those who quit smoking also reported greater life satisfaction, less anxiety, and an increase in positive feelings.